-While it is preferred that each patrol operator employ a monitored real-time satellite tracking system on each aircraft deployed for aerial patrol, there maybe several reasons for utilizing this manual system such as the satellite system being inoperative or removed for service.
+It is preferred that each patrol operator employ a monitored real-time satellite tracking system on each aircraft deployed for aerial patrol, there maybe several reasons for utilizing this manual system such as the satellite system being inoperative or removed for service.
 Operators who are on short-term (less than 12 months) should utilize a positive flight following system, which would include a manual system to provide operational capability.

-The positive flight following system should be included in each operators operation manual.
-Each operator for each flight will determine the length of time between air to ground communications and the subsequent actions should an aircraft become overdue.
-(Recommendation: every 30 minutes unless in contact with ATC)
+Positive flight following system should be included in each operator's operation manual.
+Each operator for each flight will determine the length of time between air-to-ground communications and the subsequent actions if an aircraft becomes overdue.
+(Recommendation: minimum of every 30 minutes for air to ground communication and if in contact with ATC, a positive position report is provided).